yzninjacoding/twmdocs/docs/platform/market-data.md

 # Market Data

 Internet connection is required to get **new** market data.
 If market data has already been downloaded, user is able to perform tests using the stored market data which will be sourced from `C:\Users\User\Documents\Twm\DB\HistoricalData\` folder.
-Each provider is assigned to a folder and if the provider has a testnet and mainet data it will sorted inside the folder to their respective paths as well as spot and instrument types.
+Each provider is assigned to a folder and if the provider has a testnet and mainet data it will sorted inside the folder in their respective paths as well as spot and instrument types.

 In order to download new market data a connection has to be set up to the appropriate provider.
 Please address the connection section on more information about setting up [connections](connections).